-The business to be transacted.
+Listing of topics for discussion and/or action.

 Timing of notice - written notice must be delivered personally, by mail, by fax, or by e-mail at least five business days before the time of the meeting to all members of the Task Force.
 A special meeting may be held with 24 hours’ notice, but no decisions will be made at special meetings.